 Many tasks in the pharmacy also require a lot of verbal communication, as well as reading and writing.
 Pharmacists must often review drug information, complete forms and correspond with other health professionals, pharmacy managers and suppliers.

-All the provincial and territorial regulatory authorities require IPGs to take a language proficiency test and achieve a minimum score in each of the categories for reading, writing, speaking and understanding.
 Although these language tests can indicate a basic knowledge of English or French, pharmacists must be able to communicate and understand the language at a much more advanced level that includes many technical components associated with being trained as a pharmacist and healthcare professional.

 Language Proficiency Criteria